Physics-informed graph neural networks for flow field estimation in carotid arteries: Materials and methods

 Black blood MRI scans were performed using the following parameters: TR = 10 ms, TE = 3.4 ms, flip angle = 6° and 0.5 mm $\times$ 0.5 mm $\times$ 0.5 mm spatial resolution.
 The k-space was under-sampled R = 5 times with a Poisson disk pattern and reconstructed using a compressed sensing algorithm for which the previously developed PROUD scanner software patch was used~\cite{PeperGottwald2020,GottwaldPeper2020}.
 Reconstruction was carried out in \textsc{MATLAB}, using MRecon (Gyrotools, Zurich, Switzerland) and the BART reconstruction toolbox.
 In all 3D black blood MRI volumes, the internal carotid artery (ICA), external carotid artery (ECA) and common carotid artery (CCA) were automatically segmented using a previously developed deep learning-based algorithm~\cite{AlblasBrune2021}.
 Meshes were subsequently cut at 3 cm below and 2 cm above the carotid bifurcation to match the region-of-interest obtained from 4D flow MRI.

-After visual inspection of the meshes obtained from 4D flow MRI we excluded 162 arteries for the current study.
-Reasons were incompleteness of the triangular mesh, inclusion of arteries other than the carotid artery and meshing errors beyond repair, that would affect downstream analysis.
-Hence, the final dataset consisted of 128 left and 154 right carotid arteries, for which paired meshes were available from 4D flow MRI and black blood MRI.
+The final dataset consisted of 128 left and 154 right carotid arteries, for which paired meshes were available from 4D flow MRI and black blood MRI.
 For both 4D flow and black blood MRI, we obtained centerline points by binning and averaging geodesic segments of the artery surface, computed via the vector heat method~\cite{CraneWeischedel2017}.
 Connecting these centerline points by line elements allows us to query the distance to the centerline and thus vessel radius using trigonometry.